cygnan/game-of-life/README.md

 ## Contribution

 You can open issues or submit pull requests for bugs you've found.
-See [CONTRIBUTING.md](CONTRIBUTING.md) for further details.

 ## License